nealcrook/nascom/sdcard/NAScas/README.md

 ````
 DF - directory of Flash
-DV - directory of virtual disk (with pager).
+DV - directory of virtual disk (with per-screen pager).
 Error if no virtual disk mounted.
-DS - directory of SDcard (with pager).
+DS - directory of SDcard (with per-screen pager).
 Error if no SDcard present.
 ````

 ````